 Instructions 146 and 147 execute in the Full Vector Logical unit only.
-The number of operations performed is determined by the contents of the VL register.
+The number of operations performed is determined by the VL register contents.
 All operations start with element 0 of the Vi, Vj, or Vk register and increment the element number by 1 for each operation performed.
 All results are delivered to Vi.